microsoft/language-server-protocol/protocol.md

 - servers can more dynamically react to client features.
 Capabilites can now be register and unregistered after the initialize request using the new `client/registerCapability` and `client/unregisterCapability`.
 This for example allows servers to react to settings or configuration changes without a restart.
 - add support for `textDocument/willSave` notification and `textDocument/willSaveWaitUntil` request.
 - add support for `textDocument/documentLink` request.
-- add feature flag to indicate if the client support the new `range` property on `CompletionItem`.
 - add a `rootUri` property to the initializeParams in favour of the `rootPath` property.

 An implementation for node of the 3.0 version of the protocol can be found [here](https://github.com/Microsoft/vscode-languageserver-node).